Let’s replace Pride’s corporate funding with community pūtea

 This Givealittle runs until December 13 but we will send an update about next steps out to everyone who contributes shortly after the SGM.

-Coalition for a truly inclusive Pride's involvement
+Coalition for a truly inclusive Pride's involvement (page creator)

 Our coalition includes: Laura O’Connell Rapira, Toni Duder, Max Tweedie, Daniel Sanders